 The first way is to ignore it.
 Expense everything you buy, when you buy it, and live with the fact that your financial reports will be perpetually wrong.
 You will never know how much money you really made and you will never have accurate information to help guide your operating decisions.

-The second way is to keep perpetual inventory, which means you add items to inventory, item by item, when you buy them, and remove them item by item when you sell or use them.
+The second way is to keep perpetual inventory, which means you add items to inventory item by item when you buy them, and you remove them item by item when you sell or use them.
 This is the accurate and proper way to keep inventory, but it is detailed, tedious work, and most small companies won't do it.

 Fortunately, there is a third, compromise method.
 The compromise is to expense inventory when you buy it and count what remains at the end of each month.
 Give the numbers to your accountant who will make adjustments to your cost of goods sold and inventory accounts.
 That way your financials will right once per month, which is pretty good.

 Start counting your inventory, and a lot of positive things will happen.
 Not only will your financials be right, but also you WILL become more organized in an effort to make the monthly counts easier.
 You’ll avoid buying that next box of parts because you’ll know you have fifty of them in the shop.
 You may learn that someone drove over a valuable part with the forklift, or (hopefully not) that some expensive components have mysteriously disappeared.
 You will discover where a large chunk of your cash went.
 Armed with all that knowledge, you can do something about it.